BrianWasTkn/musicord/README.md

 * **Games** - Gambling games, fight or guess the number games, on the go.

 ### Self-Hosting
 Although the full code is visible here and is available to self-host on any compatible machine, I wouldn't mind you hosting your own version.
 But please, don't host a public version of this bot.
-Currently, there's only one configuration for Lava that doesn't support datadases yet so It's better not to screw things up.
+The main reason is lava is not fully dependent to databases yet.
+So the functionality and everything still depends to the [local config](./src/config.ts) for easy import.

 ### Install
 1. Clone this repository: `git clone https://github.com/BrianWasTkn/lava.git`